 The trend toward less invasive arthroscopic procedures generally benefits patients, surgeons and hospitals.
 Many arthroscopic surgeries are performed on an outpatient basis, so you avoid an expensive and inconvenient hospital stay.
 Healthcare facilities and surgeons can perform more surgeries in a day and so earn greater profits.
 Although hazards are reduced in this less invasive procedure, arthroscopic surgery carries many risks, including:

-To learn more about filing a claim for mistakes made during arthroscopic surgery, call Gelman Gelman Wiskow & McCarthy LLC at 973.366.3900 or contact us online to schedule your one-hour free initial consultation.
-We have offices in Elmwood Park, Dover, Mendham and Newton for your convenience.
-A Spanish translator is available upon request.
+To learn more about filing a claim for mistakes made during arthroscopic surgery, call Gelman Gelman Wiskow & McCarthy LLC at 862-263-0770 or contact us online to schedule your one-hour free initial consultation.
+For your convenience, we have offices in Elmwood Park, Bridgewater, Hackensack, Morristown, and Roseland, with Spanish-speaking translators available by request.